Logo

 In 1973, Elvis Presley gave the first concert by a solo artist to be broadcast around the world, Aloha from Hawaii.

-However, years of prescription drug abuse and unhealthy eating habits severely compromised his health, and Elvis Presley died suddenly in 1977 at his Graceland estate at the age of 42.
+Years of prescription drug abuse and unhealthy eating severely compromised his health, and Elvis Presley died in August 1977 at his Graceland estate at the age of 42.

 Elvis Presley won three Grammy Awards, received the Grammy Lifetime Achievement Award at age 36, and has been inducted into multiple music halls of fame.